StepicOrg/Stepik-API/README.md

 ## Pagination

-All responses from `GET` requests are paginated.
+All responses to `GET` requests are paginated.
 They contain extra `meta` object with the information about pagination.
-It may looks like this:
+It may look like this:
 ```
 {
     meta: {